AdaCore/spark2014/lrm/source/introduction.rst

-Since the combination of formal verification and testing cannot guarantee the same level of assurance as when formal verification alone is used, the goal when combining formal verification and testing is to reach a level of confidence as good as the level reached by testing alone.
+Since the combination of formal verification and testing cannot guarantee the same level of assurance as when formal verification alone is used, the goal when combining formal verification and testing is to reach a level of confidence at least as good as the level reached by testing alone.

 Mixing of formal verification and testing requires consideration of at least the following three issues.